The good news is that since each of us is made in the image of God, we have a natural capacity for developing and exercising God-like empathy.

 6. Help in meaningful ways

 Once you discern what others are experiencing and feeling, true empathy will show itself in concrete action.
-This doesn’t mean you necessarily solve others’ problem, but rather that you are with them as they go through those problems (see Isa.
+This doesn’t mean you necessarily solve others’ problems, but rather that you are with them as they go through those problems (see Isa.
 43:1-2).
 As Henri Nouwen wrote, “To console does not mean to take away the pain but rather to be there and say, ‘You are not alone, I am with you.
 Together we can carry the burden.’”

 Sometimes this will call for words of encouragement or consolation.
 When you can’t do this face-to-face, a phone call, a handwritten note, or an email can be meaningful.
-I will never forget the friends who quickly communicated their concern and love for me when I was going through a trial, whether the loss of my parents or brother, setbacks at work, or major health crises.
+I will never forget the friends who quickly communicated their concern and love for me when I was going through a trial, whether the loss of my parents or brother, setbacks at work or major health crises.

-Sometimes actions will speak loader than words.
+Sometimes actions will speak louder than words.
 Just being nearby can send a powerful message, even if you don’t know what to say.
 My dad was like this.
 Although he was a very bright man, he sometimes had a difficult time articulating his concerns and feelings.
 But I’ll never forget the many times he just dropped by to show his deep interest in my life.

 And of course, we should always be open to the opportunities God gives us to share our resources with those in need.
 This may include the poor, those who are sick or in prison, or people whose lives have been turned upside down through the loss of a job or a natural disaster (Matt.
 25:37-40).